soulrrrrr/soulrrrrr.github.io/content/en/books/2025/why nations fail/index.md

 ---
 title: Why Nations Fail
-summary: 'The origins of power, prosperity, and poverty'
+summary: The origins of power, prosperity, and poverty / Daron Acemoglu & James A. Robinson
 date: 2025-01-24

 # Featured image